fomenko-ai/cranberrypy/README.md

 ### Generating code according to diagram

-1. To activate the method, uncomment method in line 31 in the `chat.py` module.
+1. To activate `generate_code_according_to_diagram` method in the `chat.py` module.

 2. After starting the chat, you need to enter the absolute path of the diagram JSON file.

-If necessary to apply the project context, you can switch flag in the `generate_code_according_to_diagram` method.
+If necessary to apply the project context, you can switch flag in the method.

+### Generating unit tests

+1. To activate `generate_unit_tests` method in the `chat.py` module.

+2. After starting the chat, you need to enter the absolute path of the module.

+3. Optional, but if you need to get a more accurate answer for a specific class, method or function, send names of entities.

+If necessary to use Pytest framework, you can switch flag in the method.

+***To get a more accurate and detailed answer, it is recommended reducing the number of entities for test generation.***

 ### Chatting with AI

-1. To activate the query sending function, uncomment line 27 in the `chat.py` module.
+1. To activate `chat` method in the `chat.py` module.

 2. Enter a query.